 We also believe this statement is anachronistic.
 In 1876 Nicholas Otto of Germany invented and built the first gas motor engine and then built it into a motorcycle.
 Subsequently in 1885 Karl Benz designed and built the first practical automobile to be powered by an internal combustion engine.
 The first gasoline powered automobile built in the United States was in 1891 by John Lampert and was a three wheeled motor vehicle.
 The first U.S. patent for a gasoline powered automobile was issued in 1895 and the first U.S. company to manufacture automobiles was founded in 1896 by the Duryea brothers.

-In fact, both lines of thinking are correct: The "Horseless Carriage Committee" report dates not from 1875 but from the late 1950s, and it is a bit of fiction created for (and excerpted from) a much longer editorial intended to point out the dangers of the U.S. government's capitalizing on all those fears to justify controlling the development and application of atomic power:
+In fact, both lines of thinking are correct: The "Horseless Carriage Committee" report dates not from 1875 but from the late 1950s, and it is a bit of fiction created for (and excerpted from) a much longer editorial intended to point out the dangers of the

 The differences between the government of Julius Caesar and of Dwight Eisenhower are minor and of academic interest.
 The parallels are startling and numerous.